Muscle cell

-A muscle cell is also known as a myocyte when referring to either a cardiac muscle cell (cardiomyocyte), or a smooth muscle cell as these are both small cells.
+A muscle cell, also known as a myocyte, is a mature contractile cell in the muscle of an animal.
+In humans and other vertebrates there are three types: skeletal, smooth, and cardiac (cardiomyocytes).
 A skeletal muscle cell is long and threadlike with many nuclei and is called a muscle fiber.
-Muscle cells (including myocytes and muscle fibers) develop from embryonic precursor cells called myoblasts.
+Muscle cells develop from embryonic precursor cells called myoblasts.

-Myoblasts fuse form multinucleated skeletal muscle cells known as syncytia in a process known as myogenesis.
+Skeletal muscle cells form by fusion of myoblasts to produce multinucleated cells (syncytia) in a process known as myogenesis.
 Skeletal muscle cells and cardiac muscle cells both contain myofibrils and sarcomeres and form a striated muscle tissue.

 Cardiac muscle cells form the cardiac muscle in the walls of the heart chambers, and have a single central nucleus.
 Cardiac muscle cells are joined to neighboring cells by intercalated discs, and when joined in a visible unit they are described as a cardiac muscle fiber.

 Smooth muscle cells control involuntary movements such as the peristalsis contractions in the esophagus and stomach.
 Smooth muscle has no myofibrils or sarcomeres and is therefore non-striated.
 Smooth muscle cells have a single nucleus.